| Title | |||||

 - Worrying too much

-Anti-depressants are also used for PMDD - a very severe form of PMS which affects a small percentage of women.
+Anti-depressants are also used for treating PMDD - a very severe form of PMS which affects a small percentage of women.

 references